 To support Msg3 based on-demand SI as described in TS 38.331 [11], the gNB-CU can confirm the received SI request from the UE by including the UE identity, and command the gNB-DU to broadcast the requested other SIs.

+Editor’s note: Backhaul-related SI is pending RAN2 progress.

 5.2.3 F1 UE context management function

 5.2.3 F1 UE context management function